Skip to main content

 Check seasonal availability for best quality

-Lampuki (mahi mahi) is best from August-December when freshly caught.
-Marsaxlokk fish market on Sundays offers the freshest seafood directly from local fishermen.
+Lampuki (mahi mahi) is at its best from August to December, when it is freshly caught.
+The Sunday fish market at Marsaxlokk sells seafood straight off the local boats.

 LOW